tdmrhn/Gallery-Lightbox/readme.txt

 If you encounter any issues, have feature requests, or need support, please visit the GitHub repository and create an issue.
 Our team will be happy to assist you.

 == Changelog ==

+= 0.4 =
+* Improved double click to zoom
+* Added double tap to zoom on mobile

+= 0.3 =
+* Added Zoom to original image size on double click

 = 0.2.1 =
 * Added Caption Toggle